dexllab/pysavime/README.md

 To use this API you have to perform the following steps:

 1. Install the following dependencies `cython`, `numpy`, `pandas`, `sortedcontainers` and `xarray`.
-This can be easily accomplished by using conda to create a new virtual environment based on `requirements.txt`.
+This installation can be easily accomplished by using conda to create a new virtual environment based on `requirements.txt`.
 2. Install SAVIME on your machine.
 3. In a terminal, assign the directory containing the SAVIME library (`libsavime.a`)